pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 kubectl patch tc ${tc_name_2} -n ${namespace_2} --type merge -p '{"spec":{"pd":{"replicas":0},"tikv":{"replicas":0},"tidb":{"replicas":0}}}'
 ```

-Wait for the status of cluster #2 to become `Ready`, and scale in related components to `0` replica:
+Wait for the status of the second TidbCluster to become `Ready`, and scale in related components to `0` replica:

 {{< copyable "shell-regular" >}}